51 °F / 11 °C

 Corner Brook is a port city located in northeastern Canada, on the Newfoundland Island's west coast.
-The city is Atlantic Canada's most northern one and covers a total are of 148 km2 (57 ml2) and has population of around 20,000.
+The city is Atlantic Canada's most northern one and has population around 20,000.

 Located at the mouth of Humber River, on the Bay of Islands, Corner Brook is the biggest population centre in the Canadian province Newfoundland and Labrador - following Saint Johns.
 As such, it functions as service centre for northern and western Newfoundland.
 The city is on the same latitude as Gaspe (Quebec), which has similar landscape and size but is located on the other side of Gulf of Saint Lawrence.